feathersui/feathersui-starling/documentation/help/markdown/panel.md

 }
 ```

-In this case, you should also update the [`headerTitleField`](../api-reference/feathers/controls/Panel.html#headerTitleField) property so that the panel's title is correctly displayed by the button's label:
+In this case, you should also update the [`headerTitleField`](../api-reference/feathers/controls/Panel.html#headerTitleField) property so that the panel's title is correctly displayed by the button's [`label`](../api-reference/feathers/controls/Button.html#label):

 ``` code
 panel.headerTitleField = "label";
 ```

 Using a button as the panel's header might be useful for creating a panel that can collapse and expand.

-In general, you should only pass properties to the panel's header through `headerProperties` if you need to change them after the header is created.
-Using `headerFactory` will provide slightly better performance, and your development environment will be able to provide code hinting thanks to stronger typing.

 ### The Footer